Decentralized-ID/decentralized-id.github.io/_posts/identosphere-dump/open-standards/standards.md

 For individuals in particular, DIDs can put them back in control of their personal data and consent, and also enable more respectful bi-directional trust relationships where forgery is prevented, privacy is honored, and usability is enhanced.

-* [W3C launches Decentralized Identifiers as a web standard](https://portswigger.net/daily-swig/w3c-launches-decentralized-identifiers-as-a-web-standard) in the Daily Swig: Cybersecurity news and views.

-“I would summarize the overall impact of DIDs on cybersecurity as making digital signing and [encryption](https://portswigger.net/daily-swig/encryption) much more widely available than today’s conventional X.509-based public key infrastructure (PKI),” Drummond Reed, director of trust services at Avast

-* [W3C overrules objections by Google, Mozilla to decentralized identifier spec](https://www.theregister.com/2022/07/01/w3c_overrules_objections/) Oh no, he DIDn't in the Register

-The [DID specification](https://www.w3.org/TR/did-core/%23introduction) describes a way to deploy a globally unique identifier without a centralized authority (eg, Apple [for Sign in with Apple](https://developer.apple.com/sign-in-with-apple/) as a verifying entity.

 * [DIF Monthly #28](https://blog.identity.foundation/dif-monthly-28/)